Kidscry/LegoScripts/Universal_Triggerbot/README.md

 # Universal Triggerbot

-This software program is designed to automatically shoot at enemies when they are within your crosshairs, thereby increasing your accuracy and reaction time.
+This script is designed to automatically shoot at enemies when they are within your crosshairs, thereby increasing your accuracy and reaction time.

 ## Screenshots